 - I also love to camp, hike, and go backpacking.

-- Sometimes I get to do math problems at work.
+- I like math.
+Sometimes I get to do math problems at work.
 Those are good days at the office.

 - I moved to New Hampshire from Northern Virginia in 2004.
 I love it here.